vchychuzhko/personal-accountant/README.md

 * On Configuration page you can set API key for [Currency API](https://currencyapi.com/) service.
 * Dashboard charts are cacheable and can be refreshed manually on Configuration page.
 * Apps page has deposit calculator and currency converter apps.
+* All dates are stored in UTC.
+You can set your timezone for frontend representation and form inputs in Configuration.

 ### Entities